That decadent piece of chocolate smells delicious.

 In the brain, the limbic system is in charge of the impulses to which human beings react.
 When this system is in action, the prefrontal cortex is shut down.
 Logical and rational thought are carried out by the prefrontal cortex.
 These parts of the brain do not work simultaneously.
-Reducing stress allows for the prefrontal cortex to get into action.
+Reducing stress allows the prefrontal cortex to get into action.

-Self-regulation through increased abilities in various cognitive capacities allows for self-control behaviors to take more routes to goal achievement than impulse inhibition.
+Self-regulation through increased abilities in various cognitive capacities allows self-control behaviors to take more routes to goal achievement than impulse inhibition.

 The role of self-determination theory within the realm of self-regulation is important to note.
 Personal decisions in behavior change are vital to improvement.
 “Autonomous self-regulation of behavior does not deplete vitality as readily as the use of self-controlling regulation” (Ryan & Deci, 2008).

 A Look at Low Self-Control in the Theory